What is Digital Smile Design?

-Note: page is in Portuguese, but do look at the photographs!
+Note: The page is in Portuguese, but do look at the photographs!

 What is Cosmetic Dentistry?

-Success in cosmetic dentistry is achieved not only by modifying the white esthetics (i.e. the teeth), but sometimes also the pink esthetics (i.e. the gums).
-Cosmetic dentistry sometimes conducts the coordinated dance between dental specialties in the reconstruction of a case.
+Success in cosmetic dentistry is achieved not only by modifying the white esthetics (i.e. the teeth), but also, in some cases, the pink esthetics (i.e. the gums).
+Cosmetic dentistry sometimes conducts a coordinated dance between dental specialties in the reconstruction of a case.
 Often, bone grafting and gum grafting are prescribed in conjunction with implants to replace a missing tooth.
-Orthodontics or braces are often needed to move teeth to better positions for more predictable esthetics and function before veneers, crowns, or bridges are added to the mix.
+Orthodontics or braces are often needed to move teeth to a better positioning for more predictable esthetics and function before veneers, crowns, or bridges are added to the mix.

-The key to smile design lies in the understanding of the patient’s personality and desires.
-It is possible to produce a smile in a patient that seems to not belong there at all.
-Cosmetic dentistry therefore requires artistic perception to successfully emulate nature.
+The key to smile design lies in the understanding of a patient’s personality and desires.
+It is possible to produce a smile in a patient that does not seem to belong there at all.
+Cosmetic dentistry, therefore, requires artistic perception to successfully emulate nature.

 My teeth are stained and yellow.
-Can they be safely whitened?
-Is whitening safe?
+Is teeth whitening safe?

-Can I see a preview of my new smile before I decide if I want to go ahead and start work?
+Can I see a preview of my new smile before I proceed with treatment?

-I have some silver mercury amalgam fillings.
-Are these bad for my health?
+I have metal fillings.
+Is the mercury in silver amalgam fillings bad for my health?

-What is the difference between composite and porcelain veneers?
+What is the difference between porcelain and composite veneers?

 My teeth are chipped.
-What can be done?
+Can they be fixed?

-Can dental implants be used to restore many missing teeth?
+Can dental implants be used to restore multiple missing teeth?

 What is a dental implant?